 That’s one less tangle on your desktop.
 As a bonus, you can stop worrying that your phone’s at 1% every time you need to take a work call.

 If you don’t have a dedicated office space—or even if you do!—you may be running out of storage solutions to store all your home office essentials.
 But you may be reluctant to put an ugly filing cabinet in your lovely home!

 There's an easy fix.
-Make use of vertical space and install a wall organizer directly on the wall behind your external monitor or next to your dedicated workspace.
+Make use of wall space and install a wall organizer or floating shelves behind your external monitor (or dual monitors) to give you extra desk space.

 We love these wire baskets from Anthropologie, which are modern office storage with a lightweight look but are sturdy enough to store your extra folders, files, notebooks, and more.
 Bonus?
 You can tuck a small succulent or two in the baskets for a fresh splash of green!

 Clipboards might seem a little old-fashioned.
 But there are good reasons to add a clipboard to your collection of work from home accessories:

 - Stop searching for a flat surface to bear down on when you’re taking calls in your backyard or from your sofa

 - Clip important documents at the end of your workday so that they’re handy in the morning